You Need A Holiday.

 If you are into history, the library in Southport, has many photos from the past and there are several historical buildings of interest in the local area.

 If eating is more your style, you can eat in the many restaurants of the area.
-There a many budget priced restaurants in the Aqua building on Marine Parade and you get to sit and watch the boats and water craft as you enjoy your meal.
-If you prefer, there are a few offering a better class of dishes but you won’t be disappointed in any of the restaurants or cafes.
+There’s many restaurants in the Aqua building on Marine Parade that range from budget priced to medium priced and you get to sit and watch the boats and water craft as you enjoy your meal.
+If you prefer, there are a couple offering a better class of dishes but you won’t be disappointed in any of the restaurants or cafes.
 Probably the best value meal, is the budget breakfast from the Beach Cafe in the Aqua building.
-Last time I was there I had bacon, 2 eggs and toast for just $4.50.
+Last time I was there I had bacon, 2 eggs and toast for just $5.

 Looking south from the spit, the high rise buildings of Southport can easily be seen.
 In between, there is the sand pumping jetty – a 500m long jetty that extends out into the ocean.
 So most of the time, there is access to some decent fishing from the jetty.
 The jetty is used to pump sand across the open waterway between the seawalls.
 The cafe at the end of the jetty is worth a visit for the ice cream and coffee.

 The Southport Bar was incredibly dangerous until the Gold Coast Seaway was opened.
 It was estimated that 500,000 cubic metres of sand moved along the south-east Queensland coast each year in a northerly direction.
 So a sand bypass system was needed to bypass the seawall since its construction in 1986.
 The pumps pick up the sand from the jetty and deposit it near the southern tip of Stradbroke Island.

 So, maybe it’s time for you to plan a Gold Coast holiday and enjoy the scenery, the fishing and the eateries for yourself.
 You could choose some top notch place and party all night but, I’m too old for that and so I choose the quieter end of the Gold Coast.